- 1 Week trek

 Basic Medical & First Aid kit.

-Travel cum Medical Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
-It covers your trek as well as your itinerary for a duration of 10 days.
+Travel cum Medical Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age) for a duration of 7 days.

 We assume that you will carry your Rucksack/Backpack including all your personal belongings.
 If you prefer to offload your bag and be carried by our horse/porter then an additional Rucksack offloading charge of ₹ 2500 is to be paid directly on spot for the entire duration of the trek.
 One such rucksack should weigh within 10 kg.

 Any tip/gratuity to the HT supports staff.